Set out below are the terms and conditions for Humble House gallery (HHg) Online Art Exhibitions. Please read them carefully.

 Humble House gallery is not responsible for expenses incurred by the exhibitor, any claims made against the exhibitor as a result of the exhibitor exhibiting with Humble House gallery.

 All sales transactions are processed through the gallery with proceeds banked into the gallery’s business bank account.
 Artwork can be purchased using Visa, Mastercard, debit card, cheque or cash.
 Humble House does not accept Amex or Diners Card.

 Deposits can be placed with the balance paid prior to the exhibition closing.

 Online sales are processed through the website’s ecommerce facility.

 All sold works are to be delivered to the collector directly from the artist’s studio.
-HHg will assist in organising a courier for this purpose.

 The artist is responsible for ensuring that any exhibiting artist represented by a gallery, that is not Humble House gallery, has permission from that representing gallery to exhibit at Humble House gallery.
 Any share of commission due to the representing gallery and to Humble House gallery will be negotiated by the artist, Humble House gallery and the representing gallery.

 The online exhibition fees are as noted above with a minimum period of 4 weeks.
 The $500 fee is to be paid at least 2 months prior to the exhibition commencing.